nadathos/nadathos.github.io/_posts/2020-04-02-project-first_album.md

 for an adequate description of contemporary existence.
 In musical terms, I try to reconcile classical structure and development with electronic sounds, my idols from the past with my hopes for the future.

 ## Links

-You will be able to find the album on [bandcamp](https://riesenradler.bandcamp.com) and later on I plan to do some music videos over at [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ).
+You will be able to find the album on [bandcamp](https://riesenradler.bandcamp.com), youtube [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ) and all major streaming sites starting November 1st 2020!

 ## Credits: